ENCCS/qas2025/content/day0.md

 *Everything you need to know before the Quantum Autumn School 2025*

 :::{important}
-**Important: Check Your Email!**

-Some essential information is sent exclusively via email:
+Some info is sent only via email to registered participants:
 - **Zoom connection links** for online participation and pre-event check-in
-- **IQM Resonance exclusive signup link** for enhanced quantum hardware access
+- **IQM Resonance exclusive signup link** for access to a specific project on IQM resonance cloud
-- **Calendar invites** (.ics files) for all meetings
+- **Calendar invites** (.ics files) for all calls

-Please keep those emails handy throughout the school.
 :::

 ## Welcome!